A Step-by-Step Guide

 What are my rights during a TCEQ inspection?

-You have the right to: ask for and verify the inspector's credentials; accompany the inspector at all times; take split samples of anything they collect; take your own photos and notes; and protect and identify Confidential Business Information (CBI).
+You have the right to: ask for and verify the inspector's credentials; accompany the inspector at all times; take split samples of anything they collect; take your own photos and notes for a parallel record; and protect and identify Confidential Business Information (CBI) before providing copies.

 How long do I have to respond to a Notice of Violation?

 The deadline for responding to an NOV is specified in the letter itself, but it is typically 30 days.
-It is crucial to meet this deadline with a thorough, well-documented response detailing your corrective actions.
+It is crucial to meet this deadline with a thorough, well-documented response detailing your corrective actions and the steps you will take to prevent recurrence.

 Can I negotiate TCEQ penalties?